Sphinx: Freemasonry

-The sphinx imagery has historically been adopted into Masonic architecture, symbolism and some of its rituals.
+The sphinx imagery has historically been adopted into Masonic architecture and symbolism.

 Among the Egyptians, sphinxes were placed at the entrance of the temples to guard their mysteries, by warning those who penetrated within that they should conceal a knowledge of them from the uninitiated.
 Champollion said that the sphinx became successively the symbol of each of the gods.
 The placement of the sphinxes expressed the idea that all the gods were hidden from the people, and that the knowledge of them, guarded in the sanctuaries, was revealed to initiates only.

 As a Masonic emblem, the sphinx has been adopted as a symbol of mystery, and as such often is found as a decoration sculptured in front of Masonic temples, or engraved at the head of Masonic documents.